wangsun6/android-upi-payment/README.md

     payeeMerchantCode = "",       // only if you have merchantCode else pass empty string txnRefId = "",                // if you pass empty string we will generate txnRefId for you description = "description",
-    amount = "2.00")              // format of amount should be in decimal format x.x (eg 530.00)
+    amount = "2.00")              // format of amount should be in decimal format x.x (eg 530.00), max.
+2 decimal places

 // note: always create new instance of UpiPayment for every new payment/order UpiPayment(this)